mikaelvesavuori/figmagic/readme/elements.md

 #### Nested elements

-- CSS output can be wonky if you don’t use at least 2 different ”variants” or ”states” in your nested component — try using regular non-nested components/elements when you don’t actually have multiple variants.
+- CSS output can be wonky if you don’t use at least 2 different styles or ”states” in your nested component — try using regular non-nested components/elements when you don’t actually have multiple styles.
 - Layer order matters in nested elements!
 It will always pick the first layout or text element it finds.
 - Currently only a single layout element per group/frame/nested layer will be picked up.
 - Nested elements should ideally have a text element in order to avoid breaking or getting strange CSS/behavior.
 This layer does not have to be visible!